pstefanovic/grpc-load-balancing/README.md

    This option, though, is only viable alongside a properly integrated xDS control plane with an improved setup that makes proxies transparent to the client applications running as the main container.

-5. Still lots of development in progress - looks like a promising pick for the future
+5. Still in development but lots of features are available - looks like a promising pick in scope of gRPC.
+It still implies a control plane and as of now it also runs a sidecar that talks xDS API.

 ## TODO